Jimmymonster/MyFirstSFMLGame/README.md

 - left click to do 3 hit combos.
 The last hit ignore enemy defense.
 - right click to unleash sword energy.
 Cooldown for 8 sec
 - press e to use unlimited sword.
 No cooldown
-- When rampage guage is full you're enter rampage mode.
+- When rampage guage is full you will enter rampage mode.
 In rampage mode every damage you done will 1 hit enemy also every enemy you kill restore your health for 1%.
 - There are a chance that enemy will drop loot that will increase your stat.
 - When the time pass the enemy stat increase as exponential.
 That means you can be 1 hit by enemy if you play long enough.